-The death of a loved one.
+The death of a loved one

 Physical and emotional neglect

-Untreated trauma has dire consequences according to the Robert Wood Johnson Foundation.
+Untreated trauma has dire consequences, according to the Robert Wood Johnson Foundation.
 Unless a child has therapy following the trauma, the pain from the trauma can last a lifetime.
 If he or she doesn’t find a way to cope with the experience, it creates a painful and damaging aftermath.

-Once the self-medication brings them pleasure by numbing their pain, dependence begins.
+Once the self-medication brings them pleasure by numbing their pain, dependence may begin.
 The individual rejoices at something that feels good and brings comfort.
-In response, the brain releases dopamine.
-This pleasure giving chemical prompts the user to continue using the source of this feeling.
+In response, the person’s brain releases dopamine.
+This pleasure-giving chemical prompts the user to continue using substances to sustain this feeling.

 The Dangers of Untreated ACE